 I joined the Roots and Journeys family during a shared human crisis globally, COVID-19, and what I know will be a milestone moment for me personally.
 Born and raised in Africa, I moved to London at 25 and have built a business in the guest experience and hospitality space.
 Joining Roots and Journeys has provided me with the opportunity to go back to my roots and bask in the magic of Africa again.
 With a love of the land, and the people, deeply engrained in me, I am excited to bring you in as a guest.
 To give you the opportunity to experience the affordable but luxurious, in tandem with the wonder of a community so grounded, and a land so rich in soulfulness and splendor.

 Currently the research camp at Mopiri consists of basic infrastructure and assets, administered by The Botswana Wild Bird Trust (BWBT).
-Mopiri has been used as the launch site for numerous “National Geographic Okavango Wilderness Project” (NGOWP) Delta wetland bird surveys, as well as being used to undertake education workshops with teachers from local schools in our community outreach programmes.
+Mopiri has been used as the launch site for numerous “National Geographic Okavango Wilderness Project” (NGOWP) Delta wetland bird surveys, as well as being used to run education workshops with teachers from local schools in our community outreach programmes.
 In the future, the plan is to use Mopiri as a research base to launch long-term water, bird and fish population-monitoring programs in the lagoon and surrounding channel.
-An appointed research manager will establish community relations to ensure ongoing communication and our outreach programmes will continue to grow.
+An appointed research manager will establish community relations to ensure that ongoing communication and our outreach programmes will continue to grow.

 Water is one of Africa’s greatest natural resources, but it is finite.
 If measures aren’t taken to protect key freshwater systems at their source, the water security of millions of people, as well as the incredible diversity of plant and animal species that define Africa, will be at risk.
 Starting in 2015, the NGOWP formed an interdisciplinary dynamic team and began surveying the Okavango source river systems and collecting data and scientific insights to help inform strategies to protect these essential waterways.

-Working in collaboration with relevant Ministries of each country, the NGOWP has compiled some of the most comprehensive biodiversity, ecological and socioeconomic information representative of this important region and has laid eyes on what is happening on the ground in these remote and inaccessible regions.
+Working in collaboration with relevant ministries of each country, the NGOWP has compiled some of the most comprehensive biodiversity, ecological and socioeconomic information representative of this important region and has laid eyes on what is happening on the ground in these remote and inaccessible regions.
 In addition, the team is exploring long-term, sustainable management of future protected areas by facilitating partnerships between governments, non-governmental organizations (NGOs) and local communities.

 In order to preserve the long-term health of the Okavango system, it is essential that the communities living along these source lakes and rivers have access to sustainable livelihoods.
 The creation of a protected area offers potential opportunities for employment and training for local villagers either through direct management and operational positions or through future development of ecotourism and entrepreneurial ventures.
 Such options would preserve local knowledge and traditional practices while conserving the area’s natural resources.